igushkin/photoshop/README.md

 # Photoshop

-**The application allows the user to edit the color and angle of the image**
+**The application allows the user to apply basic filters to the image**
 <br />

 ![](/examples/photo-editing.gif "Photoshop")